Lhasa to Kathmandu Mountain Bike Traverse

 Tibet & Nepal, Bike - Semi Slick, 22 days - from £2,845 (land only) - from €3,985 (land only) - from $4,580 (land only)

 With 30 years experience of travelling in Tibet, we have the know-how and the contacts to ensure your cycling holiday runs smoothly

-- Worlds longest bike descent from Tibet into Nepal
+- Ride the world`s longest bike descent from Tibet into Nepal

 Is this holiday for you?